matao1984/temcompanion/src/TemCompanion/docs/User Guide.md

 - Live FFT:

 Compute FFT from a selected square box on the image.
-The box can be dragged and resized and the FFT will update automatically.
+The box ROI can be dragged and resized and the FFT will update automatically.
+The ROI is limited to square shape.

 - Mask and iFFT (only available on FFT):